Arab American Heritage Month

 In addition to these lessons, we regularly feature profiles on history-making individuals who could be considered “hidden voices.”
 During Arab American Heritage Month, check out our profiles on:

-• Dr. Joanne Chory, a Lebanese American plant geneticist whose early work revolutionized botany and who is now dedicated to the global fight against climate change.
+• Dr. Joanne Chory, a Lebanese American plant geneticist whose early work revolutionized botany and who dedicated her life to the global fight against climate change.

 You can find more of our profiles throughout the year on our Hidden Voices webpage.